EdisonModesto/Life_Organizer/README.md

 Here're some of the project's best features:

-- View Recipes
-- Generate Recipes
-- Calorie Tracker
-- Daily Articles
-- Daily Trivia
+- Schedule Personal Events
+- Mark Dates with Tags
+- Add Pictures in Events